eclipse-sumo/sumo/docs/web/docs/FAQ.md

   3 compatibility for [sumolib](Tools/Sumolib.md) and
   [traci](TraCI/Interfacing_TraCI_from_Python.md) however.

+### The tool fails when adding an argument with a leading minus sign

+  Many of our tools use an argument parser to gather further command line arguments.
+  As the option names usually start with a leading minus, the parser gets confused whether your input is an option or the corresponding value.
+In this case try the `--option=value` syntax.

 ### tools fail with an ImportError

   Make sure to set the environment variable SUMO_HOME to point at the